cbrown5/cbrown5.github.io/_posts/2016-06-27-ICRS-tweets.md

 <img src ="/Images/icrs-top_tweeters.png" alt="" class="image_normal"/>

 It was not possible to determine how many of the handles were actually at the conference, because most were not geo-tagged.
 Most handles only participated by retweeting something once.
+In fact the tweet-frequency curve looked something like the species-abundance distribution from Nancy Knowlton's talk about rare invertebrate species on reefs:

 <img src ="/Images/icrs-tweetfreq.png" alt="" class="wide_image"/>